pacslab/NNPIDAutoscaler/README.md

 ## Heat_Controller
 This is the scaling heat algorithm used as a baseline for comparison in our research.
 One can find the details of this algorithm [Delivering Elastic Containerized Cloud Applications to Enable DevOps](https://ieeexplore.ieee.org/abstract/document/7968133) .
 ## NN-PID-Controller
 The proposed adaptive control theoretical autoscaling algorithm.
 The proposed algorithm uses Neural netwroks for modeling the cloud software system.
-In order to use this section you need to use tensoflow library.
+In order to use this section you need to use tensorflow library.